luckymuck/Audio-File-Splitter/README.md

 # Audio File Splitter
 Vinyl &amp; Tape Audio File Splitter is a single-file browser tool for:
-- splitting recordings into individual tracks (using detection methods, a pasted list, or album-based metadata information),
+- splitting recordings into individual tracks using:
+  - detection methods,
+  - a list, or
+  - album-based metadata information;
+- tagging metadata
+  - from MusicBrainz, Discogs, or user information,
+  - bpm detection,
-- tagging metadata (from MusicBrainz, Discogs, or user) (bpm with detection) (song recognition with third-party connection)
+  - song recognition with third-party connection (Shazam, AcoutID, AudD)
+- exporting as:
+  - Zip of MP3 files,
+  - WAV, or
-- exporting as MP3, WAV, or FFmpeg scripts to run locally (instal FFmeg and run the script at the location of the file).
+  - FFmpeg scripts to run locally.

-No installation or upload.
-Runs in the browser.
-Install FFmpeg to process quickly on local computer.
-Song recognition requires third-party key.
+# Use and Features
 ## 1. Add an audio file.
 (MP3, WAV, FLAC, OGG, M4A).